Festival fantazie: Speciál

 Festival fantazie Speciál is a happening tied to Festival fantazie which is organized by SFK Avalon too.
 Speciál is linked with the summer festival, chosen programs appear again, but it offers variety of original program.
 Speciál is aimed to satisfy fans who prefer a smaller event to bustle of a large one or who missed desired program of Festival fantazie and also to enable further socializing across various interest groups.

-Guests

-These guests confirmed attendance for Festival fantazie 2007: